spectrocloud/librarium/content/docs/12-enterprise-version/10-upgrade.md

 1. If you do not already have a certificate from a legitimate Certificate Authority, you must generate one for the IP address or Fully Qualified Domain Name (FQDN) used to access the Enterprise cluster.

-2. Convert the generated certificate, key, or CA certificate to base64 format.
+2. Convert the generated certificate, key, and CA certificate to base64 format.

 3. In the system console, navigate to **Administration** > **Certificates**.